swingywc/laravel-cms/README.md

 This is a CMS to deploy and use for building website.
 Its fast pace and easy installation is good to use in freelance!

+> If you clone this repository to make a new project, REMEMBER to change your git remote origin to new repository.

 ### Add-ons in this CMS:

 - [x] Backpack CRUD